 and security features of the genuine notes.

-These notes often have perforations or overprinted with text such
+These notes often have perforations or are overprinted with text such

 as SPECIMEN that clearly identify them and